lipanski/dogi/README.md

 - Use Docker (and only Docker, no build packs or Helm charts) to define and contain your application dependencies.
 - Expose a web server in the most simple way using Caddy.
 - Manage SSL certificates automatically with Caddy and Let's Encrypt.
-- Recover without manual intervention after an outage or a server restart.
+- Recover from outages or server restarts without any manual intervention.
 - Handle all this with a simple, POSIX-compliant and easy to follow Shell script.

 Non-goals: